-The International Institute for Sustainable Laboratories (I2SL) hosts an annual freezer challenge where thousands of labs from private companies, universities and government organizations compete to see who can reduce the most energy consumed by the freezers in their labs.
-The NIH Freezer Challenge Results were submitted to the I2SL Freezer Challenge.
-The NIH won the 2020 I2SL Freezer Challenge in the government organization category.
-Also, the NCI Laboratory of Cell Biology won the 2020 I2SL Freezer Challenge in the individual government laboratory category.
+My Green Lab and the International Institute for Sustainable Laboratories (I2SL) hosts an annual International Freezer Challenge where thousands of labs from private companies, universities and government organizations compete to see who can reduce the most energy consumed by the freezers in their labs.
+The NIH Freezer Challenge Results were submitted to the International Freezer Challenge.
+The NIH won the 2020 International Freezer Challenge in the government organization category.
+Also, the NCI Laboratory of Cell Biology won the 2020 International Freezer Challenge in the individual government laboratory category.
 A big congratulations to our NIH participants.

 The challenge was held from January 1 to July 1 of 2020.
 Challenge initiatives ranged from maintenance options, such as defrosting freezers, to laboratory best-management practices, such as changing the temperature setting of Ultra-Low Temperature (ULT) freezers from -80°C to -70°C. Changing the temperature setting of an ULT freezer from -80°C to -70°C reduces the amount of work that the compressor does, which increases freezer reliability and reduces energy consumption by about 20%.
 These results show the power each lab has to incrase freezer reliabilty while also protecting the environment.
 These savings are from only four labs; imagine what we could do if the entire NIH joined in!
 Participate in the 2021 Freezer Challenge to help out!